-Make sure to put Oakland’s Chabot Space & Science Center on your radar, as they’ve just brought back their free telescope viewings!
-Every weekend, visitors may explore the stars through Chabot’s historic telescopes, free of charge.
+Make sure to put Oakland’s Chabot Space & Science Center on your radar, as they host free telescope viewings every single weekend!
+Visitors may explore the stars through Chabot’s historic telescopes, free of charge.
 Weather permitting, the viewings happen from 7:30-10:30pm on Fridays and Saturdays.

 You can join Chabot astronomers on the Observatory Deck, which sits 1,500 feet above the Bay with spectacular views of land, sea, and sky.
 It holds three different observatory domes with three different telescopes.